In This Article

 Customer support

-Support is offered via an email ticket, which is pretty standard for the industry.
-Simple inquiries and issues can be resolved by BitMEX staff in the “Trollbox”, a public chatbox where traders can also chat with each other.
-While this may not be a direct line to BitMEX, it’s still really cool to be able to interact with other Bitcoin traders from within the exchange.
+Simple inquiries and issues can be resolved by BitMEX staff in the “Trollbox,” a public chatbox where traders can also chat with each other.
+While this may not be a direct line to BitMEX, it’s still really cool to be able to get a Bitcoin trader review from other users from within the exchange.
+In addition, users can compare their trading performance using the BitMEX leaderboard, which gives insights into the top-performing traders.
+This can be a useful way to see how others are performing to help BitMEX traders step up their game.

 Live updates fill the site too.
 An announcement box keeps users up to date with any updates and issues.